Gorman homers, drives in winner in 10th to lead Cardinals past Phillies 5-4

 Gorman hooked his 11th homer inside the right-field foul pole, a two-run shot in the first inning for a 2-0 lead.

-After the Phillies tied it 2-all in the second on backup catcher Garret Stubbs’ RBI double and Johan Rojas’ groundout off Lynn, Walker again ran into trouble.
+After the Phillies tied it 2-all in the second on backup catcher Garret Stubbs’ RBI double and Johan Rojas’ groundout off starter Lance Lynn, Walker again ran into trouble.

-He gave up his second two-run homer of the game, to Alec Burleson — who snapped an 0-for-19 slump — in the third as St. Louis went back in front 4-2.
+He gave up his second two-run homer of the game, to Alec Burleson in the third as St. Louis went back in front 4-2.

 Phillies fans fed up with Walker chanted for Turnbull.
 They didn’t get their wish, but Walker pitched only five innings and gave up five hits and four runs.